As Cuomo exits, he takes last swipe at harassment probe

 The storm drew Cuomo back out into public view over the weekend, albeit briefly.
 He gave two televised briefings — warning New Yorkers to take the storm seriously with the same mix of scolding and reassurance that once made his daily COVID-19 briefings popular.

-Cuomo's top aide, Melissa DeRosa, released a statement that the governor was exploring his options for his post-gubernatorial life but had "no interest in running for office again.”
-Polling suggests Cuomo’s long-loyal base of Democratic voters has eroded this year.
+Cuomo's top aide, Melissa DeRosa, released a statement saying he was exploring his options for his post-gubernatorial life but had "no interest in running for office again.”

-But Lindsey Boylan, a former Cuomo senior aide who testified that the governor sexually harassed her, questioned Cuomo’s political ambitions given his $18 million campaign war chest.
-She asked in a tweet what the purpose of the money was “beyond to use smearing me and other survivors I mean, of course?”

 Hochul will inherit immense challenges as she takes over an administration facing criticism for inaction in Cuomo’s distracted final months in office.
 For one, COVID-19 has refused to abate.